 5. Player Grouping—Non-Playoff Matches

-Players are arranged into random groups of three or four, so that players of similar ability are playing against each other during any given match.
+Players are arranged into groups of three or four, so that players of similar ability are playing against each other during any given match.
 A match consists of four games (6 games if there’s a group of 3), played on four different machines (if possible) during a single meet.
 All games are played in multiplayer mode (players alternate turns and scores are displayed simultaneously on the machine) unless the game allows other players to “steal” locked balls for multiball (e.g. Taxi, Rollergames) – such games will be announced at the beginning of the night.
 At the end of each match, scores are recorded for the purpose of awarding an overall season winner, and to determine the group ranking for the next league night.